IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Maintenance of the Hob

-If you find something goes wrong for your hob, before contact the service or where you purchased it, please check whether below:
+If you find something goes wrong with your hob, before contacting the service or where you purchased it, please check the following:

 1. There is no power to the appliance:

-2. Check whether there is a power cut of your department;
+2. Check whether there is a power cut in your department;

-3. Check whether the appliance be connected to electricity properly;
+3. Check whether the appliance is connected to electricity properly;

 4. Has the timer setting elapsed;

-5. Whether it reaches the longest cooking time setting and auto shut off;
+5. Whether it has reached the longest cooking time setting and auto shut off;

-6. Whether there is liquid boiling over touch control panel and overflow protection devices auto shut off;
+6. Whether there is liquid boiling over the touch control panel and the overflow protection devices auto shut off;

 7. The touch control panel buttons can't be active: